ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

   (#identifier-alignment-evaluation)).

 [@!RFC7489, RFC 7489, Domain-based Message Authentication, Reporting, and Conformance (DMARC)] defined an Organizational Domain as "The domain that was registered with a domain name registrar."
+RFC 7489 discussed using a "public suffix" list (PSL) as the authoritative list of the parent domains for Organizational Domains, and further described a method for determining the Organizational Domain of an Author Domain or an Authenticated Identifier.
+However, RFC 7489 mandated no requirement for a specific PSL for Mail Receivers to use (though it did suggest the one found at <https://publicsuffix.org/>) nor did it provide any guidance for the frequency of regular retrieval of the PSL by Mail Receivers participating in DMARC.
+RFC 7489 acknowledged the possibility of interoperability issues caused by Mail Receivers choosing different PSLs, and even suggested that if a more reliable and secure method for determining the Organizational Domain could be created, that method should replace reliance on a public suffix list.

-This update to that document offers more flexibility to Domain Owners, especially those with large, complex organizations that might want to apply decentralized management to their DNS and their DMARC Policy Records.
-Rather than just searching the Public Suffix List to identify an Organizational Domain, this update defines a discovery technique known colloquially as the "DNS Tree Walk".
+This update to DMARC offers more flexibility to Domain Owners, especially those with large, complex organizations that might want to apply decentralized management to their DNS and their DMARC Policy Records.
+Rather than just using a public suffix list to help identify an Organizational Domain, this update defines a discovery technique known colloquially as the "DNS Tree Walk".
 The target of any DNS Tree Walk is discovry of a valid DMARC Policy Record, and its use in determining an Organizational Domain allows for publishing DMARC Policy Records at multiple points in the namespace.

 This flexibility comes at a possible cost, however.
 Since the DNS Tree Walk relies on the Mail Receiver making a series of DNS queries, the potential